-Home Watch – An Industry in a Critical Stage of Evolution
+Home Watch – An Profession in a Critical Stage of Evolution

-Home Watch is not yet an officially recognized business profession.
-There are no industry specific regulations, standards, tests, certification or credentials.
-Home Watch does not have a code or category for business insurance coverage and most insurance companies are not sure how to write a policy for home watch businesses.
+Home Watch is a profession, on the way to becoming an official industry.
+This is the beginning of industry-specific regulations, standards, tests, certification, and credentials.
+Home Watch does not have a specific code or category for business insurance coverage and most insurance companies are not sure how to write a policy for Home Watch businesses.

 With the introduction of professional training, home watch software, trade organizations, and social media, Home Watch has gained visibility.
-However, professional standards and consistency of message are still missing.
+However, professional standards and consistency of message are still evolving.

 The insurance industry has introduced some language in their homeowner policies to address the potential denial of a damage claim if there is no proof that the home had someone checking on it.
 However, it is ill-defined.
 They use terms like house-sitter or caretaker.
 There is no reference to professional Home Watch.